V12.6 – Mary Ormerod

 Todmorden Advertiser, October 14th 1898

-When she died ten years later she was brought back to Christ Church to be buried with Abraham, and the papers spoke of her in the most glowing terms.
+When she died in 1898 she was brought back to Christ Church to be buried with Abraham, and the papers spoke of her in the most glowing terms.
 Someone with a long memory even mentioned her first marriage all those years ago.
 And, of course, she was named as a niece of John Stansfield of Ewood Hall.
 But that’s all – like we said, some mysteries you just can’t solve with the evidence you have before you.
 The account of her burial which was published the week afterwards sounded beautiful; around her lead coffin, inside the wooden shell, were placed purple cloth and ferns, flowers, and mosses at her sides and at her feet.
 That’s the very last thing we learn about Mary, that she was someone who must have loved nature.
-Not just fancy ladylike gardening but real, wild plants.
+Not just fancy ladylike gardening but real, wild greenery.

 So there’s Mary Stansfield for you – from riches to riches to riches, widely respected and loved, but erased from the official history of her family.